 Prepare the appliance cord wires for connection by stripping about 3/4 inch of insulation from the ends of each of the three insulated wires, using a wire stripper.
 If the cord wiring is stranded copper, be sure to use the "stranded" notches on the wire stripper.
 If the wiring is solid copper, use the "solid" notches.
-Stranded copper is slightly larger than solid copper of the same nominal size, requiring that you use different notches on the wire stripper. )Continue to 5 of 7 below.
+(Stranded copper is slightly larger than solid copper of the same nominal size, requiring that you use different notches on the wire stripper. )Continue to 5 of 7 below.